1. Home

 Pricing

 Chatbase's Standard plan costs $150/month and includes 12,000 message credits, 2 AI agents, 10 AI Actions per agent, and 3 team seats.
+Credit-based pricing can become less predictable at higher support volume, especially if you need more agents, actions or seats.

 Which is the best AI agent for customer support?